California Considers Calling THC In Pot A Risk To Moms-To-Be

 “Good policy and consumer protections are based on facts and data,” spokesman Josh Drayton said.

-The meeting Wednesday of the obscure state Developmental and Reproductive Toxicant Identification Committee in Sacramento will focus on whether THC causes “reproductive toxicity.”
-The panel is made up of scientists appointed by the governor.

-An affirmative finding would make THC one of hundreds of chemicals judged to cause cancer or birth defects that the state requires to carry warning labels, such as arsenic and lead.

-Since 2009, the state has listed marijuana smoke as being known to cause cancer, similar to tobacco smoke.
+Since 2009, California has listed marijuana smoke as being known to cause cancer, similar to tobacco smoke.

-“The expansion of Proposition 65 as it relates to cannabis is premature and lacks both the facts and the data that would justify this move,” Drayton said.

 The U.S. surgeon general warned in August that smoking marijuana is dangerous for pregnant women and their developing babies.
 Mainstream medicine advises against pot use in pregnancy because of studies suggesting it might cause premature birth, low birth weight or other health problems, but many of those studies were in animals or had findings that were open to dispute.